hllj/ZaloAIChallenge-2022/README.md

 wandb login --relogin
 ```

-to login using your onw account.
+to login using your own account.
 ### Define your model and training process
 One best practice is creating a subfolder inside **src** for every model you want to train.